 A. Santra, S. Mahato, S. Dan, and A. Bose, “Precision of Satellite Based Navigation Position Solution: A Review Using NavIC Data,” Journal of Information and Optimization Sciences, vol. 40, no. 8, pp. 1683-1691, 2019.

 C. Rajasekhar, V. B. S. S. I. Dutt, and G. S. Rao, “Weighted GDoP for Improved Position Accuracy Using NavIC and GPS Hybrid Constellation over Indian Sub-Continent,” International Journal of Intelligent Networks, vol. 2, pp. 42-45, 2021.

-H. Hatano, T. Kitani, M. Fujii, Y. Watanabe, and H. Onishi, “A Helpful Positioning Method with Two GNSS Satellites in Urban Area,” The Third International Conference on Mobile Services, Resources, and Users, November 2013, pp. 41-46.
+H. Hatano, T. Kitani, M. Fujii, Y. Watanabe, and H. Onishi, “A Helpful Positioning Method with Two GNSS Satellites in Urban Area,” 3rd International Conference on Mobile Services, Resources, and Users, pp. 41-46, November 2013.

 M. I. Ribeiro, “Kalman and Extended Kalman Filters: Concept, Derivation and Properties,” Institute for Systems and Robotics, Technical Report, February 2004.

 M. Eliasson, “A Kalman Filter Approach to Reduce Position Error for Pedestrian Applications in Areas of Bad GPS Reception,” Degree Project, Bachelor’s Programme in Computing Science, UMEA University, 2014.

 C. Luo, S. I. McClean, G. Parr, L. Teacy, and R. De Nardi, “UAV Position Estimation and Collision Avoidance Using the Extended Kalman Filter,” IEEE Transactions on Vehicular Technology, vol. 62, no. 6, pp. 2749-2762, July 2013.